Coming Up with Character Names and Why They Matter

 Ethelred checks out as a medieval king's name and thus feels at home in a fantasy novel.
 Naming someone the same in a futuristic sci-fi novel might feel out of place.
 Unless your world uses old school European naming conventions, which could be a fun differentiating factor.

-Your names also need to vibe with the tone of your novel (which is often informed by those other elements).
+Your names also need to vibe with the tone of your novel and the personality of the character in question.
 Imagine a dark, brooding anti-hero named Sparkles.
 Doesn't quite fit, unless you're flipping expectations on their head for a laugh.

-The names you choose might be used in marketing materials, to convince readers to take a chance on your book, so keep that in mind when landing on a final name as well.
+The names you choose might be used in marketing materials to convince readers to take a chance on your book, so keep that in mind when landing on a final name as well.
+And if you want your readers to spread the word about your compelling characters, make sure those characters have names your audience can pronounce.

-Not every name needs to carry this much weight, but they can.
-For more important characters, remember that it’s not just about what makes sense in the book but the impact it will have outside the pages, too.
+Not every name needs to carry this much weight, but for your main characters, remember that it's not just about what makes sense in the book but the impact it will have outside the pages, too.

 Time for the good stuff.
-How do you even come up with these names in the first place?
-Tragically, there’s no secret sauce—and know that I hate that term, but it’s best for getting the point across—to coming up with the perfect name.
+How do you even come up with original names in the first place?
+Tragically, there's no secret sauce—and know that I hate that term, but it's best for getting the point across—for coming up with the perfect name.

 There are, however, multiple approaches you can take to finding it.